School Science Lessons

 Potential problems: High risk of addiction, erratic behaviour, hallucinations, cocaine psychosis, eating or sleeping disorders, impaired sexual performance, ongoing respiratory problems, ulceration of the mucous membrane of the nose, collapse of the nasal septum, cardiac arrest, convulsions.

-Cocaine is an alkaloid of the coca shrub Erythroxylon coca.
+Cocaine is an alkaloid of the coca shrub, (Erythroxylon coca).

 It was formerly used as a local anaesthetic for throat surgery.